liviuspenter/nanoranger.R/vignettes/README.md

 `CAR.ONT = extract_fusion_gene('./vignettes/data/97_6_CART_CD28.csv.gz', WILDTYPE = 'CD28', FUSION = 'CARTmod')`

 This works in the same way with fusions like *BCR::ABL1*, where the parameters would be `WILDTYPE = 'ABL1'` and `FUSION = 'BCR'`

+## isoforms

+For identifying differential expression of exons within genes, the nanoranger script `isoforms.py` is used.
+This will provide a list of reads mapping to the gene of interest alongside information with how many nucleotides each read overlaps with the exon in question.
+If the overlap of a particular read with the exon is <50%, it will be considered non-expressed.